Bird–window collisions: Building properties

 The number of observed bird fatalities caused by any given building varies greatly across a spatial scale.
 There is a positive correlation between the number of collisions which occur at a building and the amount of the building surface area which is covered with windows.
 This is heavily evidenced by high levels of mortality at large commercial buildings.
 Further, buildings located in more developed areas experience fewer collisions than those in less-developed areas, due to effects of proximity to forested patches.
 This is most noticeable in residences across a rural-urban gradient, where per-building mortality rates are higher in rural areas.
 However, despite causing the lowest total mortality, more recent studies reveal that high-rise buildings have the highest median annual mortality rates.

 The presence and height of vegetation surrounding a building is also positively correlated with bird mortalities.
 This is because highly reflective windows create an illusion of vegetation that birds can fly into, and birds are unable to recognize the cues of a window the way that humans do.
 A study conducted in Manhattan found support for the hypothesis that most collisions occur during daytime hours, when birds are foraging for food, due to the high number of collisions that occurred at windowed exteriors incorporating vegetation.

-Building layout, orientation, and spacing within a city is another a contributing factor to bird-window collisions, as we often see topographical features within urban planning that channel or concentrate bird movements.
+Building layout, orientation, and spacing within a city is another a contributing factor to bird-window collisions, as topographical features that channel or concentrate bird movements are often seen within urban planning.
 Structures are at a greater risk of causing bird fatalities when located near areas that support high densities of birds.
 Urban greenspaces are one example, used by many species of songbird for foraging, breeding, or as migratory stopover sites.
-We may also see channeling effects at a fine scale, when architectural corridors guide bird flight paths into areas of increased collision risk.
+Channeling effects may also be seen at a fine scale, when architectural corridors guide bird flight paths into areas of increased collision risk.